Seven dead including six-year-old girl as Russian missile hits center of Ukraine’s Chernihiv city – KION546

 Seven dead including six-year-old girl as Russian missile hits center of Ukraine’s Chernihiv city

-(CNN) — At least seven people died including a six-year-old girl and 90 others were injured after a Russian missile strike hit a central square in the northern Ukrainian city of Chernihiv, Ukrainian officials said.
+(CNN) — At least seven people died including a six-year-old girl and nearly 130 others injured after a Russian missile strike hit a central square in the northern Ukrainian city of Chernihiv, Ukrainian officials said.

-Saturday’s strike – in a city close to the Russian border and far from the frontlines – hit a theater and a university.
+Saturday’s strike – in a city close to the Russian border and far from the frontlines – hit a university and a theater, where an event involving drone manufacturers was taking place.

 The girl killed died from her injuries in hospital, Ukraine’s Minister of Internal Affairs Ihor Klymenko said.